5 common phishing attacks

 Ways to identify phishing emails

-- Check the address on the webpage matches that of the company requesting your information.
+- Check if the address on the webpage matches that of the company requesting your information.

 Ways to identify spear phishing